macropin/django-registration/docs/quickstart.rst

     If activation was successful, the ``User`` object representing the account which was just activated.
-If activation was unsuccessful, the boolean value ``False``; this may be because the activation period has expired, or the activation view was accessed with an invalid or nonexistent activation key.
+If activation was unsuccessful, the boolean value ``False``; this may be because the activation period has expired, or the :func:`~registration.views.activate`
+    view was accessed with an invalid or nonexistent activation key.
 In such cases, an appropriate error message should be displayed.

 **registration/activation_email_subject.txt**